stat426-fall2021/stat426-fall2021.github.io/_posts/2021-10-30-Sports-Betting.md

 ---
-title:
+title: Using Sports Betting to Learn Data Science
 layout: post
 author: nland13
 post-image: /assets/images/blogimages/figs-10-30/sandler.png
-description:
+description: Learn why sports betting is an amazing way to perfect your data science skills and get ideas on how to get started.
 tags:
--
--
+- Sports Betting
-- Markov Chains
+- Sports Analytics
-- Text Generation
+- Monte Carlo
-- Bot
+- Skill Development
 ---

 Okay, so you might be thinking that sports betting seems like a pretty frivoulous application of data science.
 Perhaps it conjures up images of an addicted degenerate like the one Adam Sandler plays in Uncut Gems and adding statistics to it just makes it nerdier.
-While I can't argue with the nerdy aspect, I do believe that sports betting, used properly, can actually be a uniquely suited place for a burgeoning data scientist to learn and hone their skills.
+While I can't argue with the nerdy aspect, I do believe that sports betting, when used properly, can actually be a uniquely suited place for a burgeoning data scientist to learn and hone their skills.
 In this article I describe why I think that is, explain how you can get started, give an example of an actual succesful bet powered by statistics, and list some of the best resources to learn more.

 ---